High quality, early intervention can transform a child living with Autism Spectrum Disorder (ASD) or neuro-developmental delay.

 If this program is combined with ESDM 1:1 Clinic sessions, we can optimise your child’s developmental progress.

-Our Start Strong Program is run at a ratio of 2:1 by a combination of Early Childhood Teachers and Allied Health Professionals and incorporates the Early Start Denver Model (ESDM) objectives and teaching principles.
-The aim of our program is to support every child to build a sense of belonging and acceptance, to develop self-confidence and a positive attitude towards learning, and experience success in a supportive educational environment.
+The aim of our program is to support each child to build and secure a strong sense of belonging, to develop their self-confidence and respond appropriately to others around them.
+We strive to facilitate a positive attitude and motivation towards learning, to experience success in a supportive educational environment.